About:Palindromes Members History Names Publishing

 Look at the second word in each entry.
 They all end with nog.
 The bold words all begin with gon, the reverse of nog.
 This is how to find words ending with nog.
 No extreme mental effort required.
 Just look it up in the Reversed list.

 Each entry in Reversed includes the original forward word, linked to its entry in Main.
 This cross-linking between the lists enables easy switching back and forth.
-Every page of every list also has a link to the Table of Contents.
+Every list also links back to the Table of Contents.

 Composing palindromes is much easier with the Main and Reversed lists.
 Those two are sufficient for the job.
 Nonetheless, the Palindromedary contains three more lists that can be helpful, or at least fun.

 The Palindrome list can also be a source of inspiration.
 Each entry is a single word, and every word is a palindrome.
 A palindromic word can be at the very center of a longer palindrome, or it can be at another location, as long as it is repeated symmetrically.
-The list has 399 entries.
+The list has 402 entries.
+Palindromes appeal to people around the world.
 For some reason, Finnish people love long palindromes, like saippuakauppias, a soap vendor.

 One of the biggest challenges in creating the Palindromedary was deciding which words to keep and which to toss.
 My first rule was that every word must have some minimum value for making a palindrome.
 Another rule is no duplicates.
 Along those lines, the Main list has one eccentricity.
 It omits duplicate entries where the possessive form of a word matches the plural.
 Think Herb's and herbs, but not Baby's and babies.
 The list retains the possessive form.
 You can keep or delete the apostrophe as it suits your palindrome.
 For example, the brand name Prada is followed by Prada's, the possessive form.
 The plural Pradas doesn't make sense because there is only one Prada, especially in Marfa, Texas.